Here you can find common application settings. To open the application settings, go to the Workflow tab / Settings.

 Change the number of triangles that can be displayed in the 3Ds view while using the solid or sweet scene render modes.

-Here you can change the application visual style and/or UI language.
+Use these settings to change the application's visual style and UI language.

 Common settings which applies when a user imports images or RealityCapture components.